 What sweeteners work best in this recipe?

 This brownie recipe requires a full cup of sweetener to offset the cocoa powder.
-If you bake a lot with erythritol, you know that at high concentrations, the sweetener tends to grain up, especially under cold conditions.
+If you bake a lot with erythritol, you know that the sweetener tends to become grainy at high concentrations, especially under cold conditions.
 That is the case with this recipe.

 Allulose worked perfectly in this recipe and had zero grain even when refrigerated.

-100% granular erythritol seemed to be very grainy to me, so if you can use a powdered version instead of a granular version, you will have better results.
-If you don’t have powdered, you can make your own powdered erythritol with a blast from a high-speed blender or food processor.
-It does help.
-If you use 100% granular erythritol sweeteners, don’t refrigerate the brownies.
+100% granular erythritol was very grainy.
+If you can use a powdered version instead of a granular version, you will have better results.
+If you use 100% granular erythritol sweeteners, don’t refrigerate the keto cheesecake brownies.

 Xylitol has the same graininess issue as erythritol, but it does work in this recipe.